Nettle Leaf

-Nettle plants have sharp hairs that cover the entire plant and tiny fuzzy white flowers that break easily when the plant is touched, leaving skin irritation in it’s path.
+Nettle plants have sharp hairs that cover the entire plant and tiny fuzzy white flowers that break easily when the plant is touched, leaving skin irritation in its path.
+The sharp hairs contain formic acid, which is responsible for the painful sting.
+This acid is neutralized by heating, drying, or mashing.
 Nettles generally grow in the same location every year.
-Thriving in rich soil, moist woodlands, thickets, disturbed areas, and along partially shaded trails and riversides.
+Nettles thrive in rich soil, moist woodlands, thickets, disturbed areas, and along partially shaded trails and riversides.

 The Edible Parts

-The leaves, stems and roots are all edible!
-Young leaves are most preferred, and resemble a spinach-like taste.
-No matter how far into the growing season, be sure to remember that until Nettles are dried or cooked, nettle will have those stinging hairs – never eat your nettles raw!
-Purchasing already dried herbs from our farm here at Eden Ridge Acres, will literally take the “sting” and work out of your Nettles!
-Our dried *organic nettle leaves are ready for your enjoyment!
+The leaves, stems, and roots are all edible!
+Young leaves are most preferred and resemble a spinach-like taste.
+No matter how far into the growing season, be sure to remember that until Nettles are dried or cooked, nettle will have those stinging hairs – we do not recommend eating your nettles raw!
+You’ll find many of our Eden Ridge herbal teas have our wild harvested dried nettles because they are packed full of amazing stuff and aids in natural health.

 Known as an overall nourishing and strengthener to the body.
 Stinging nettle leaf is chock full of vitamins and minerals most notably magnesium, calcium, iron, and protein that can be easily assimilated (Wood, Matthew 1997 & Weed, Susun 1989).